 When a paper is accepted for publication, it is usually with the provision that the student make certain revisions.
 It is the student’s responsibility to study the recommendations of the reviewer and the editors and to discuss these with his or her mentor.
 The student and the mentor must devise a plan to revise the paper in accordance with the suggestions.
 If the student and mentor disagree substantially with either the reviewer’s or the editors’ comments, they must contact the editors for further consultation.
 All changes to the paper must be approved by the student’s mentor before final publication.

 The student will be given a period of time to make the desired revisions in close consultation with the editors and the student’s mentor.
 The UMBC Review editors are ready to help the student in any way possible.
 Do not hesitate to contact them.
 Once the revisions are complete, the paper is resubmitted to the editors.
 After the student submits his or her revisions, the editors will continue to work with the student to address matters of style and any final refinements if necessary.
 When this is done, usually in January, the papers go to the design editor who is responsible for the layout of the journal.
 The design editor will then address formatting specifications while communicating with the editors and the student, if necessary.
 The design editor will send the submissions to the printer once all edits are complete.

 Once the issue of the UMBC Review is published, students whose submissions are included in the edition may each take up to 5 copies of the recent UMBC Review.

-- By mid-September, papers are submitted for the issue that will be published in April of the following year.
+- Papers are submitted for the issue that will be published in April of the following year.

-- In October, papers are sent out for faculty review.
+- Papers are sent out for faculty review.

-- By mid-November, papers for publication have been selected and students are notified of decisions.
+- Papers for publication have been selected and students are notified of decisions.

-- In early December, students resubmit their papers with the revisions required for publication.
+- Students resubmit their papers with the revisions required for publication.

-- By mid-December, papers have been edited for style and content.
+- Papers have been edited for style and content.

 - Papers go to the design editor.